silverstripe/silverstripe-dynamodb/README.md

 Once these are in place, this module will configure DynamoDB and register that as the session handler.

 Before you can actually use this, you need to create a table in which to store the sessions.
-This can be done through the [AWS Console for Amazon DynamoDB](https://console.aws.amazon.com/dynamodb/home), or using the SDK.
-When creating the table, you should set the primary key to `id` of type `string`.
+Follow the instructions in the [AWS SDK for PHP documentation](https://docs.aws.amazon.com/sdk-for-php/v3/developer-guide/service_dynamodb-session-handler.html#basic-usage).

+**IMPORTANT: You need to [set up a TTL attribute](https://docs.aws.amazon.com/sdk-for-php/v3/developer-guide/service_dynamodb-session-handler.html#ddbsh-garbage-collection) for garbage collection in your table.
+The module does not provide automated garbage collection abilities.**

 ## Using DynamoDB outside of AWS